Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

 ### Existing Features

-- Geolocation is centered for the city of Antwerp- A user can click on the more button and use pagination to to get more search results
+- Geolocation is centered for the city of Gent- A user can click on each marker to get more results about the specific location.
-- Search box- A user can perform a manual search by using the search box and be taken to the exact address and coordinates of the searched results                      -
+- Detailed Markers.- Contains useful information about the hotel                      -
 - Covid-19 API- A user can get live update about the Corona virus while in Belgium.
-- Referesh button- User can click on this button to refresh the API updates or the entire page
+- Logo- User can click on this logo to refresh the API updates or the entire page

 ### Features left to implement